Sphingomyelin phosphodiesterase 1

 Sphingomyelin phosphodiesterase 1 (SMPD1), also known as acid sphingomyelinase (ASM), is an enzyme that in humans is encoded by the SMPD1 gene.

 Sphingomyelin phosphodiesterase 1 belongs to the sphingomyelin phosphodiesterase family.

 Clinical significance

-Defects in SMPD1 gene cause Niemann-Pick disease, SMPD1-associated.
+Defects in the SMPD1 gene cause Niemann–Pick disease, SMPD1-associated.

-A L302P mutation in the SMPD1 gene as a risk factor for Parkinson disease.
+A mutation from leucine to proline at amino acid residue 302 encoded by the SMPD1 gene was identified by Gan-Or et al. (2013) as a risk factor for Parkinson disease.